cegan09/WLED-Weather-Lamp/README.md

 Nodered installation instructions for the raspberry pi are here - https://nodered.org/docs/getting-started/raspberrypi .
 Again make sure you set it to start on boot and be sure to set a static IP for your NodeRed Server (this will be the same as the MQTT server if both are on the same device, but you do not have to have them on the same device).

 Once Node Red is installed you will need to install some initial nodes.
 From the upper right menu, select "manage palette" and then go to the install tab.
 Search for "node-red-contrib-color-convert" and install.
+Search for "node-red-contrib-suncron" and install.
 Additionally you may install the "node-red-dashboard" nodes which will allow you to build a web dashboard to send the weather data to (not covered in this project).
 ![IMAGE](https://github.com/cegan09/WLED-Weather-Lamp/blob/master/pictures/node%20red%20setup%201.png?raw=true)

 Copy the NodeRed Flow code from the flow rev [].txt file (this project, files folder, pick the latest revision) and paste it into the nodered import window to setup the flows.
 Alternatively you can open the json file in the import window, it will do the same thing.